-Beyond Toxics 2024 Legislative Agenda
+Beyond Toxics 2024 Legislative Commitments

-Right to Repair - SB 1596A -15
+Right to Repair - SB 1596A-15

 Bill Title: Relating to a right to repair consumer electronic equipment; prescribing an effective date.

-Catchline/Summary: Requires an original equipment manufacturer to make available to an owner of consumer electronic equipment or an independent repair provider on fair and reasonable terms any documentation, tool, part or other device or implement that the original equipment manufacturer makes available to an authorized service provider for the purpose of diagnosing, maintaining or repairing consumer electronic equipment.
+Summary: Requires an original equipment manufacturer to make available to an owner of consumer electronic equipment or an independent repair provider on fair and reasonable terms any documentation, tool, part or other device or implement that the original equipment manufacturer makes available to an authorized service provider for the purpose of diagnosing, maintaining or repairing consumer electronic equipment.

 Healthy Homes Program Funding - SB 1530-B